-For over 50 years, doctors have used placebos to cause real effects through fake cures.
-Placebos include pills, acupuncture, and surgeries just to name a few.
+For over 50 years, doctors have used placebos to cause real effects through fake cures, including pills, acupuncture, and surgeries, just to name a few.
 How have things changed with review boards and lawyers being involved?

-Placebos are inactive substances—usually inactive—things like sugar, or starch pills that are given to people with some suggestion that they might help.
+Placebos are substances—usually inactive—things like sugar or starch pills, that are given to people with some suggestion that they might help.

 Which Placebos Work Best?

 It turns out that among placebo pills, bigger pills are more effective than smaller pills and two pills tend to be more effective than one pill.

 Active placebos are much more effective than passive placebos.
 An active placebo isn’t just sugar or starch; it’s a medicine that in some way causes some response in the body which is uncomfortable.
 It’s like giving somebody niacin that will make them flush, or giving them something that will give them a dry mouth—a reaction so that the person can feel a change in the body, even if that change in the body has nothing to do with the purported effect of the placebo.